Shiny White Suburban

 *

 Animal Speak is a book about identifying and understanding animal totems, gifted to me by a Mi’kmaq man who laughed when I asked if I had any business exploring such a thing.
-White people talking about their spirit animals pisses people off, I explained.
+White people talking about their spirit animals pisses people right off, I explained.

 Animal of Special Significance.